 - Use the Slide Master to modify slide layouts.

 - Use captions for complex graphics.

 - Give each slide a unique title even if it’s a continuation of the previous slide.

-- Make sure embedded videos are captions.
-Use .VTT format.
+- Make sure embedded videos include closed or open captions.
+Use .VTT format in PowerPoint.

 - Use the Reading Order panel by arranging objects from bottom to top.

 - Use the 7x7 rule: no more than seven bullets or seven lines of text per slide, and no more than seven words per line.

 - Microsoft PowerPoint Accessibility Essentials, recorded workshop [video]

 - Make your PowerPoint Presentations Accessible [official guide]